Beyond Probability

 TOTAL 68191 = 19x3589

 What is remarkable about the above phenomenon is that the 19-based mathematical relationship holds true also when we repeat the same process using only the odd or even numbered chapters.
-The resultant total for the odd numbered chapters is 35,131 or 19 x 1,849.
-The total for the even numbered chapters is 33,060 or 19 x 1,740.
+The resultant total for the odd numbered Suras is 35,131 (19 x 1,849).
+The total for the even numbered Suras is 33,060 (19 x 1,740).

 The Four Words of the Basmalah